akka/akka-projection/akka-edge-docs/src/main/paradox/guide/2-drone-location-to-cloud-service.md

 ## Storing query representation for easier querying

 The Akka R2DBC plugin contains a feature for @extref[writing durable state query representation](akka-persistence-r2dbc:durable-state-store.html#storing-query-representation) in the same transaction as the state update.
-We'll use that to write the `locationName` to a queriable column in the PostgreSQL database.
+We'll use that to write the `locationName` to a queryable column in the PostgreSQL database.

 First step is to add a `location` column to the durable state table schema: